theforeman/foreman_templates/README.md

 # Configuration

-There is no configuration at this time.
+There is UI no configuration at this time.

 # Usage